mboyanna/k8s-manning/README.md

-# deploying-services-on-kubernetes-lp-author
+# run-services-locally-with-kind-lp-author
-Repository for liveProject: Deploying Services on Kubernetes
+Repository for liveProject: Run Services Locally with Kind